Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: AIT Condition and Its Implications in ANINCE Models

+According to Proposition \ref{Pro-violate-algebraic}, not all invalid IVs can be identified solely from the joint distribution of observational data.
+Below, based on Theorem \ref{Theorem-Necessary-Condition-IV} and Proposition \ref{Proposition-identifiable-IV-ANINCE}, we introduce the necessary and sufficient conditions for invalid IV in the additive nonlinear, non-constant effects model.

 \begin{Theorem}[\textbf{{Necessary and Sufficient Conditions for IV in ANINCE Models}}] Let $X$, $Y$, and $Z$ be the treatment, outcome, and candidate IV in an ANINCE model (Equation \eqref{Eq-Main-Model}), respectively.
-Suppose that $X$, $Y$, and $Z$ are correlated, and that the sample size $n \to \infty$ holds.
-Furthermore, suppose that the probability densities $p(\boldsymbol{\varepsilon_U})$ and $p(\varepsilon_Z)$ are twice differentiable, and positive on ($-\infty, \infty$), and Assumption \ref{Ass-algebraic-condition} holds. $\{X, Y||Z\}$ violates the AIT condition if and only if the candidate IV $Z$ is invalid due to the violation of at least one IV conditions. \end{Theorem} \begin{proof} See Appendix \ref{Proof-Theorem-Necessary-Sufficient-Condition-IV-ANINCE-Models} for its proof. \end{proof} Theorem \ref{Theorem-Necessary-Sufficient-Condition-IV-ANINCE-Models} outlines two scenarios where a candidate IV would be considered invalid: either the IV doesn't meet the \emph{exogeneity} condition or it violates the \emph{exclusion restriction} condition within a nonlinear model.
+Suppose that $X$, $Y$, and $Z$ are correlated, and that Assumption \ref{Ass-completeness} holds. \begin{itemize} \item If $Z$ is a valid IV relative to $X \to Y$, then $\{X, Y||Z\}$ always satisfies the AIT condition. \item If $Z$ is an invalid IV relative to $X \to Y$ and Assumption \ref{Ass-algebraic-condition} holds, then $\{X, Y||Z\}$ always violates the AIT condition. \end{itemize} \end{Theorem} \begin{proof} See Appendix \ref{Proof-Theorem-Necessary-Sufficient-Condition-IV-ANINCE-Models} for its proof. \end{proof} Theorem \ref{Theorem-Necessary-Sufficient-Condition-IV-ANINCE-Models} outlines two scenarios where a candidate IV would be considered invalid: either the IV doesn't meet the \emph{exogeneity} condition or it violates the \emph{exclusion restriction} condition within a nonlinear model.
+Figure \ref{fig:flowchart} presents how the AIT condition relates to the validity of IVs under different assumptions.
+The completeness condition (Assumption \ref{Ass-completeness}) alone guarantees necessity, while adding a distributional non-degeneracy condition (Assumption \ref{Ass-algebraic-condition}) ensures sufficiency.